 Pachysandra terminalis produces white blooms in spring but it is grown primarily for its robust green foliage.
 This ground cover is commonly called "Japanese spurge," but do not confuse it with purple wood spurge.

 Spotted dead nettle bears fairly showy flowers as well as interesting silvery foliage.
+Lamium maculatum is considered slightly invasive, but if you pay attention to it, you will have no major problems with it.

 These early-blooming bulb plants are as impatient for spring to come as you are.
 Sometimes, they can even be seen pushing up through a stubborn layer of snow.